Rowing kit recommendations for beginners and juniors

 Finally a very important bit of kit is your spanner, which you should have with you at all times, there are many available but the rigger jigger shown below is a good example with both 10mm and 13mm rings.

 ***When making online purchases try to use EasyFundraising, if everyone did this consistently we would raise thousands of pounds a year***

-If you have any questions please email me or contact me at the club
+If you have any questions please speak with your Captain at the club